ibm-cloud-docs/monitoring/secure/getting-started-secure.md

 # Getting started tutorial
 {: #getting-started-secure}

-In architectures that are focused on container and microservices, you can use *Secure* to protect, monitor, and enhance forensic analysis of your pipeline and runtime components. *Secure* is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
+In architectures that are focused on container and microservices, you can use *Secure* to protect, monitor, and enhance forensic analysis of your pipeline and runtime components.
 {:shortdesc}